MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod3_Lab1_DataUnification.md

 7. Click **Save** and **Run > Run Merge and downstream processes** to start the Merge Process.

 Congratulations!
 You have successfully Ingested, Mapped, Matched and Merged data from multiple sources within Customer Insights to create a Unified Customer Profile that can be used to gain insights into your whole customer base!

+## Exercise 2 - Search for customers
+In this exercise, we will set up Search and Filter criteria to enable Customer Insights users to search for unified customer profiles so that you can quickly pull information on a specific customer or group of customers.

+### Task 1 - Configure the Search Columns and Filter Index

+1. Click **Customers** in the left menu bar.

+2. Click **Search & filter index.**

+3. Some customer search specific fields are already added by default and you can add more by clicking **Add** on the right-hand side.
+Click **Add** now.

+5. Make sure **CustomerId, FirstName, LastName, FullName, DateOfBirth, Email, PostCode, Headshot, ContactId (eCommerce_Contacts),** and **LoyaltyId** are selected.
+Deselect any other fields that are checked.
+Click **Add.**

+5. Click **Save** and then click **Run.**

+### Task 2 - Search for a Customer Record

+1. Click **Customers** in the left menu bar.
+You should be presented with a set of customer cards, representing the Unified Profiles.
+You can expand cards to see more about the customer or sort the cards with various fields by clicking on **Expand cards** and **Sort options** on the top.

+2. You can use the search bar to search for text attributes relating to unified customer profiles.
+(E.g. Searching '24502' will search against all text attributes and return matches and partial matches.)

+Use the search bar to answer the following questions.

+- What is Brian Gobble's Date of Birth?
+(Search with value 'Brian Gobble')

+- Which customer has Loyalty Card ID LOYID_5707?
+(Search with value 'LOYID_5707')

+- Which customer has a postcode of 24502?
+(Search '24502')